chstridho/chstridho/README.md

 ###

-<p align="left">I'm Chesta Ridho, an aspiring Frontend Developer and an SMK student deeply passionate about web development.
-Currently, I’m honing my skills in modern frontend technologies (HTML, CSS, JavaScript, and frameworks) while also exploring backend fundamentals to grow into a versatile full-stack developer.
+<p align="left">I'm Chesta Ridho, an SMK student and passionate Frontend Developer dedicated to mastering web technologies.
+Currently focusing on frontend development while exploring backend fundamentals to grow into a versatile full-stack developer.
+Committed to continuous learning through practical projects and collaborative problem-solving.</p>

-I thrive on turning ideas into functional, user-friendly interfaces and am committed to continuous learning—whether through projects, collaborations, or open-source contributions.
-My goal is to build solutions that are not just efficient, but also delightful to use.

-When I’m not coding, you’ll find me experimenting with new tools, dissecting UI designs, or sharing knowledge with peers.
-Let’s connect and grow together!</p>

 ###